 The southbound Hexham Bridge is a landmark in the surrounding area and acts as a gateway to the suburbs of Hexham and Tomago.
 The bridge crosses the Hunter River carrying two lanes of southbound traffic on the Pacific Highway and provides access for marine traffic.

-The southbound bridge will be closed and motorists will be diverted to the northbound bridge which will operate with one lane in each direction.
+The southbound bridge will be closed during the work.
+All traffic will be diverted onto the northbound bridge, which will operate with one lane in each direction.

 During work hours the bridge will be closed to marine traffic.